 The Board also meets to discuss strategic planning matters outside the formal meeting schedule.
-A Board strategic planning session was held in June 2017.
-Full disclosure of the Board and Committee's activities during the year are disclosed on page 46 of LHL's Annual Report and Accounts for 31 December 2017 Investors - Lancashire Group.
+A Board strategic planning session was held in May 2018.
+Full disclosure of the Board and Committee's activities during the year are disclosed on pages 52 to 54 of LHL's Annual Report and Accounts for 31 December 2018 Investors - Lancashire Group.